Fall of Barcelona: Monday, 23 January

-Having rejected plans to destroy all goods stored in harbour warehouses, the undersecretary for supplies Antonio Cordón decided to distribute foodstuffs among residents; the order was delayed by bombing raid of 45 German and Italian aircraft.
-Some attempts were made to organise departure of hospitals with wounded combatants; it is estimated there were some 20.000 of them in the city.
-However, little or nothing has been done.
-Director general de la Sanidad, Josep Puche, managed to organise transport of few hundred, but most were left in their beds, taken care of by who remained of the sanitary personnel.
+Having rejected plans to destroy all goods stored in harbour warehouses, the undersecretary for supplies Antonio Cordón decided to distribute foodstuffs among residents; the order was delayed by a bombing raid of 45 German and Italian aircraft.
+Some attempts were made to organise the evacuation of wounded combatants from hospitals; it is estimated there were some 20,000 of them in the city.
+However, little or nothing was done.
+Director general de la Sanidad, Josep Puche, managed to organise a transport of a few hundred, but most were left in their beds, taken care of by whoever remained of the sanitary personnel.
 Rojo gave new defensive dispositions; commanders of both armies and their divisions moved headquarters to the left bank of the Llobregat.
 In the afternoon Rojo advised Negrín to leave the city; the prime minister left in the evening.
-By that time the Nationalists seized Garraf, Vallcarca, Gelida, and Sant Esteve de Sesrovires, some of these locations 25 km from Plaça de Catalunya.
+By that time the Nationalists had seized Garraf, Vallcarca, Gelida, and Sant Esteve de Sesrovires, some of these locations 25 km from Plaça de Catalunya.